FNNDSC/fnndsc/js/rev/README.md

 ## Deploy

-Important note, if you intend to serve the application from a directory, i.e. `fnndsc.com/rev`, make sure to adjust the `<base href="/rev/">` line 10 in index.html.
+Once build copy content from `build/es5` to where we want to serve the app from.
+Typically it is `fnndsc.childrens.harvard.edu:/var/www/html/rev/viewer`.

-If you serve it from `fnndsc.com/rev`, the base would be `<base href="/">`.
+You may have to add/link the directory containing the normative data there.

 ## Map URL to normative